 Any gardener or horticulturalist will tell you that tending a garden can quickly grow from a hobby into a lifelong passion.
 That means the gardener in your life likely owns a lot of the tools they need.
 So what do you get the person who stockpiles stacks of planters and has already perfected their fertilizer blend?
-Below, we’ve rounded up 42 ideas that will enrich their oasis, most of which we have written about before and would make great holiday gifts.
-From artisanal brooms to heritage watering cans to our favorite smart, self-watering garden that takes the guesswork out of growing herbs indoors, this list includes perennial favorites of the Strategist gardening caucus.
+Below, we’ve rounded up 54 ideas that will enrich their oasis, most of which we have written about before.
+From a practical telescoping rake to a heritage watering can to our favorite smart, self-watering garden that takes the guesswork out of growing herbs indoors, this list includes perennial favorites of the Strategist gardening caucus.
 There’s something for pretty much everyone — whether they’re the proud keeper of an English-style cottage garden or an apartment gardener leveling up their plant-tending skills.

-If your gardener doesn’t have a pair of pruners from Swiss company Felco, they’ll make a fantastic gift.
-The F2 model is considered the industry standard, and it tops our roundup of the best expert-recommended pruners.
-According to Kurt Morrell, the VP of landscape operations at the New York Botanical Garden, “A good gardener or horticulturalist anywhere in the world is most likely going to have a pair of Felcos.”
-[Editor’s note: The F2 pruners arrive after Christmas from Amazon.
-Expedited shipping starts at about $15 to the eastern U.S. from the Pruner Warehouse.]
+If your gardener doesn’t have a pair of pruners, the F2 model from Swiss company Felco — our best-in-class pruner — would make a fantastic gift.
+The pruners are the industry standard: According to Kurt Morrell, the VP of landscape operations at the New York Botanical Garden, “A good gardener or horticulturalist anywhere in the world is most likely going to have a pair of Felcos.”

 A smaller broom is useful for apartment gardeners who find themselves frequently dusting stray soil off plant stands and windowsills.
 Buddhist monk and author Shoukei Matsumoto recommends this natural-fiber brush and dustpan “to clean up any little mess.”